jmonlong/parakit/README.md

 python3 -m pip install -e .
 ```

-It might be a good idea to use a virtual environment:
+It might be a good idea to use a virtual environment

 ```sh
 ## to create the environment